 Our times are forcing people to examine failure.
-Right now many people feel they have failed against the larger world.
-The future looks bleak to many people.
+Right now, many people feel they have failed against the larger world.

 How would a Taoist react to failure?

 In the larger sense there is no failure.